cloudogu/ces-build-lib/README.md

 ### Changes to local repository

+Note that most changing operations offer parameters to specify an author.
+Theses parameters are optional.
+If not set the author of the last commit will be used as author and committer.
+You can specify a different committer by setting the following fields:

+* `git.committerName`
+* `git.committerEmail`

+It is recommended to set a different committer, so it's obvious those commits were done by Jenkins in the name of the author.
+This behaviour is implemented by GitHub for example when committing via the Web UI.

 * `git.checkout('branchname')`
 * `git.checkoutOrCreate('branchname')` - Creates new Branch if it does not exist
 * `git.add('.')`
 * `git.commit('message', 'Author', 'Author@mail.server)`
-* `git.commit('message')` - uses the name and email of the last committer as author and committer.
+* `git.commit('message')` - uses default author/committer (see above).
 * `git.setTag('tag', 'message', 'Author', 'Author@mail.server)`
-* `git.setTag('tag', 'message')` - uses the name and email of the last committer as author and committer.
+* `git.setTag('tag', 'message')` - uses default author/committer (see above).
 * `git.fetch()`
-* `git.pull()` - pulls, and in case of merge, uses the name and email of the last committer as author and committer.
+* `git.pull()` - pulls, and in case of merge, uses default author/committer (see above).
 * `git.pull('refspec')` - pulls specific refspec (e.g. `origin master`), and in case of merge, uses the name and email of the last committer as author and committer.
 * `git.pull('refspec', 'Author', 'Author@mail.server)`
 * `git.merge('develop', 'Author', 'Author@mail.server)`
-* `git.merge('develop')` - uses the name and email of the last committer as author and committer.
+* `git.merge('develop')` - uses default author/committer (see above).
 * `git.mergeFastForwardOnly('master')`

 ### Changes to remote repository